DamienShahan/wowprogress-webscraper/README.md

 ## Settings

 ### 1_get-list-of-guilds.py
 This script goes page for page and downloads a list of all guilds that raid 1-2 days per week, till the world rank 2000.
-Then all entries starting with `US`, `OC`. `EU (FR)` or `EU (RU)` are filtered out.
+Then all entries starting with `US`, `OC`, `EU (FR)` or `EU (RU)` are filtered out.
 The final list is saved to a .CSV file.

 ### 2_get-list-of-1day-guilds.py
 This script takes the output from script 1 and looks up the number of raid days per week that each guild in the list has.
 The number of raids per week is then added to the list and output as a seperate .CSV file.